johnrm174/model-railway-signalling/README.md

               Note that you should ALWAYS provide mappings for '#' if you are using a theatre route indicator unless the DCC signal itself inhibits route indications when displaying a DANGER aspect

+     Semaphore signal DCC mappings assume that each main/subsidary signal arm is mapped to a seperate DCC address.
+     In this example, we are mapping a signal with MAIN and LH signal arms and a subsidary arm for the MAIN route.
+     Note that if the semaphore signal had a theatre type route indication, then this would be mapped in exactly the same was as for the Colour Light Signal example above)

+           map_semaphore_signal (sig_id = 2,
+                        main_signal = 1 ,
+                        left_signal = 2 ,
+                        main_subsidary = 3)

 map_dcc_point
    Mandatory Parameters:
       point_id:int - The ID for the point to create a DCC mapping for